VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 ## Acceleration of ray tracing

-In order to accelerate the tracing of rays within the 3D scene, a [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_interval_hierarchy) may be used by setting `acceleration = BVH` in the call to
+In order to accelerate the tracing of rays within the 3D mesh, a [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_interval_hierarchy) may be used by setting `acceleration = BVH` in the call to
 `RayTracer()`.
 This will create a series of nested [axis-aligned bounding boxes](https://en.wikipedia.org/wiki/Bounding_volume) organized as a binary tree.
 The purpose of this structure is to reduce the